-Already, with Tenure Facility support, Indigenous Peoples and local communities have advanced collective tenure security over more than 2 million hectares of land and forest and strengthened defence of an additional 800,000 hectares of forest categorized as a reserve for Indigenous Peoples living in voluntary isolation.
+Already, with Tenure Facility support, Indigenous Peoples and local communities have advanced collective tenure security over more than 4.2 million hectares of land and forest and strengthened protection over 2.4 million hectares of forest categorized as a reserve for Indigenous Peoples living in voluntary isolation or initial contact.
 In addition, they have tested new approaches to securing community tenure rights with governments, demonstrated cost-effective methods for securing tenure at scale, and shown how securing tenure can reduce conflict—setting the stage for peace and prosperity.
 The Tenure Facility’s six pilot projects prove that with funding and technical support Indigenous Peoples’ and local communities’ organizations can achieve significant results in securing tenure rights in a short period of time.
 The pilots have also helped to shape the responsiveness and effectiveness of the Tenure Facility by generating valuable lessons for improving operations and services.